pubg/api-documentation-content/rst/making-requests.rst

 ...............
 **filter[gamepad]=$isGamepad**

 A filter specifying whether gamepad stats should be searched for instead of mouse/keyboard stats when using the `stadia` shard.

 Stadia players have separate season stats for when they use a keyboard and mouse, and for when they use a gamepad.
 Gamepad stats can be queried for by using the `console` shard, or by using the gamepad filter with the `stadia` shard.
 When querying for these stats, $isGamepad should have the value `true`.
-This filter can be omitted otherwise.
+This filter should be omitted otherwise.
 The API will respond with keyboard/mouse stats to queries for stats using the `stadia` shard without this filter.

 Page Filter
 ...........